1

 Can impact anyone

-Most victims of a drink or needle spiking attack are young females in their late teens and early twenties.
-However, anyone of us can be a victim of drink or needle spiking - any gender and any age.
+Most victims of spiking attacks are young females in their late teens and early twenties.
+However, anyone of us can be a victim spiking - any gender and any age.

 3